smartiniOnGitHub/fastify-cloudevents/README.md

 ## Note

 The plugin decorate Fastify and expose some functions:
-- `CloudEvent`, the CloudEvent implementation used here, could be useful
+- `CloudEvent`, the CloudEvent implementation, as a class
+- `CloudEventTransformer`, the CloudEventTransformer utility class
 - `cloudEventSerializeFast`, a serialize function implemented here using `fast-json-stringify` and not standard JSON serialization functions; note that similar features of the underlying library has been implemented here (like serialization options)